The Level Index

 What is a healthy contribution margin for a DTC ecommerce brand?

-After COGS, shipping, payment processing, returns, and ad spend, the median DTC contribution margin is 15–20% (Triple Whale 2025).
-Top quartile runs 28%+.
-If you only track gross margin (60–70% for most DTC), you're missing the 40–50 points of variable cost that actually determine whether you can scale profitably.
+After COGS, shipping, payment processing, returns, and ad spend, Level's calculated reference range places a typical DTC brand near 15-20%.
+This is a composite and operator estimate, not a published private-brand quartile.
+If you only track gross margin, you're missing the variable costs that determine whether you can scale profitably.
 Track contribution margin by SKU and by channel, weekly.

 What ROAS should I target for paid advertising?